imrafaelmerino/java-fun/docs/README.md

    // Person is the whole structure
-   // The String representing the name is the focus, and it's a required field Lens<Person, String> nameLens =
+   // The String representing the name is the focus, and it's also a required field

+   Lens<Person, String> nameLens =
          new Lens<>(Person::name,
                     name -> person -> new Person(name,